• Skip to main content

 If you miss your flight, do not appear within the specified time, and are unable to inform Spirit ahead of time, you may not be able to refund your booking amount.

-Standby Rules for Employees, Friends, and Family Members
+Rules for Employees, Friends, and Family

-Spirit Airlines grants their employees non-revenue and discounter travel privileges.
+Spirit grants their employees non-revenue and discounter travel privileges.
 This free-travel benefit extends to qualified parents and dependents, such as a spouse or significant other and children under the age of 23.
 Employees also get Buddy Passes that they can hand out to other family members and friends.

-How Does the Standby List Work?
+How Does Spirit’s Standby List Work?

-While most airlines have standby lists you can sign up for, Spirit requires you to pay a seat for a standby flight in advance to lock it in as yours.
+While most airlines have standby lists you can sign up for, Spirit requires you to pay for a seat for a standby flight in advance to lock it in as yours.

-If several people are waiting to fly standby, Spirit Airlines clears paying passengers first.
+If several people are waiting to fly standby, Spirit clears paying passengers first.
 Next come the company executives, followed by Spirit employees on non-official business and Buddy Pass holders.

 Related Posts:

-Air Canada Standby
+• Air Canada Standby Rules

-United Airlines Standby Policiesss
+• United Airlines Standby Rules

 Sidebar